gamertense/intentionally-vulnerable-golang-project/README.md

-# Intentionally vulnerable Golang project
+# Intentionally Vulnerable Golang Project

 [![Run Dependency Check](https://github.com/gamertense/intentionally-vulnerable-golang-project/actions/workflows/dependency-check.yml/badge.svg)](https://github.com/gamertense/intentionally-vulnerable-golang-project/actions/workflows/dependency-check.yml)

-This repository contains a minimal project for testing Sonatype's `nancy` against an intentionally vulnerable list of dependencies.
-It also provides a small example of how to use it in GitHub Actions.
+This repository contains a minimal project designed to test Sonatype's `nancy` against an intentionally vulnerable list of dependencies.
+It also provides an example of how to use `nancy` in GitHub Actions.

-## Running Locally
+## Running the Project Locally

 To run the project locally, execute the following command: